yutotakano/yutotakano/README.md

 I maintain the following open-source projects:
 - [discord-haskell](https://github.com/discord-haskell/discord-haskell): The most popular Haskell library for interfacing with the Discord API
 - [discord-haskell-voice](https://github.com/yutotakano/discord-haskell-voice): Implementation of the real-time voice call protocol for the above
-- [crypton-box](https://hackage.haskell.org/package/crypton-box): A Haskell library implementing NaCl's "crypto box" constructs natively
-- [opus](https://hackage.haskell.org/package/opus): Haskell bindings and high-level wrappers around the Opus Audio codec
-- [Better Informatics File Collection](https://github.com/compsoc-edinburgh/betterinformatics-files): A crowdsourced study platform used by students at UoE
+- [Better Informatics File Collection](https://github.com/compsoc-edinburgh/betterinformatics-files): A crowdsourced study platform used by 1,300+ students at UoE

-I'm a frequent contributor to the following open-source projects:
-- [community-solutions](https://gitlab.ethz.ch/vseth/sip-com-apps/community-solutions): A widely used exam study platform for ETH students.
+- [community-solutions](https://gitlab.ethz.ch/vseth/sip-com-apps/community-solutions): A widely used exam study platform used by 11,000+ students at ETH

 I've previously worked on, or am actively working on the following projects too:
 - [e-paper-todoist](https://github.com/yutotakano/e-paper-todoist): A desk-top e-ink todo display, written in C++